digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/installation.rst

 The Daml code runs on the participant node and expresses smart contracts between parties.
 Parties are hosted on participant nodes.
-Participant nodes synchronize their state with other participant nodes by exchanging messages with each other through synchronizers.
-Synchronizers are nodes that integrate with the underlying storage technology such as databases or other distributed ledgers.
+Participant nodes synchronize their state with other participant nodes by exchanging messages with each other through sync domains.
+Sync domains are nodes that integrate with the underlying storage technology such as databases or other distributed ledgers.
 As the Canton protocol is written in a way that assumes that participant nodes don't trust each other, you would normally expect that every organization runs only one participant node, except for scaling purposes.

-If you want to build up a test network for yourself, you need at least a participant node and a synchronizer.
+If you want to build up a test network for yourself, you need at least a participant node and a sync domain.

 The following instructions assume that you are running all commands in the root directory of the release bundle: